mickfuzz/phd4/_posts/thesis_chapters/2025-3-7-Culture.md

 Several parallels to the design and processes in my research exist.
 The half-baked game template can be seen as a shared song framework that participants build on in idiosyncratic ways.
 The value of a process that incorporates an authentic audience made up partly of peer makers is important for the development of repertoires of practice in both contexts.
 The value of the possibility to blend established repertoires with those brought by new players is a shared contextual motivation.

-ADD MORE HERE IF RELEVANT.

-The following table serves as a visual summary of some of the relevant space/place based characteristics relevant to the importance of this research.

 <!-- THIS TABLE NEEDS TO BE COMPLETED - FEEDBACK IS APPRECIATED AS TO HOE USEFUL IT WILL /MAY BE -->